Audrey Gadzekpo: Personal life

-She has a daughter called Nubuke who is a fellow of the third class of the Africa Leadership Initiative-West Africa and a member of the Aspen Global Leadership Network.
+She has a daughter called Nubuke Gadzekpo Amoah who is a fellow of the third class of the Africa Leadership Initiative-West Africa and a member of the Aspen Global Leadership Network.

 Awards and honors

 She was a visiting scholar at Northwestern University in Chicago in USA at the Program of African Studies from September to December 2005.

 She was also a Guest Researcher at Nordic Africa Institute in the African Guest Researchers Program in 2012 (Research Cluster ‘Conflict, Security and Democratic Transformation).

 In March 2020, she received an award in the 5th Ghana Women of Excellence Awards for her leadership role.

 She was paid homage by Anas Aremeyaw Anas for her role in his rise through the undercover journalism in Ghana.